High-Performance Simulations of Higher Representations of Wilson Fermions: Observables

 \subsubsection{APE smearing}

 The simplest gauge smearing implementation in \HiRep is APE smearing \cite{APE:1987ehd}, as illustrated in Fig.~\ref{fig:apesm}.
 Here, the fat links are produced by averaging over the adjacent staples.
-These are defined by the expression $K_{\mu\nu}$ the sum over adjacent staples
+These are defined by the expression

+where $\rho_{\mu\nu}$ is, in principle, a freely tunable parameter.
+However, the implementation in \HiRep does not allow a generic setting of $\rho_{\mu\nu}$ instead it permits an anisotropic selection of the two parameters $\rho_t$ and $\rho_s$, defining $\rho_{\mu\nu}$ as follows